 Krishna Erramilli, Associate Dean at Illinois Tech’s Stuart School of Business, believes students who learn through experience are better prepared to solve the problems of the 21st century because they learn to analyze business issues from multiple functional perspectives.

-Experiential learning activities, such as internships and consulting projects, are also becoming the preferred method of learning among students.
+Experiential learning examples and activities, such as internships and consulting projects, are also becoming the preferred method of learning among students.
 According to a 2015 study from the Graduate Management Admission Council, nearly 25 percent of all graduate business students prefer experiential learning over case studies.
 These activities provide students with a competitive advantage that improves their employability and promotability.

-Let’s briefly explore how some notorious MBA programs are taking students outside traditional learning methods to better prepare them for today’s business landscape, as recently discussed in articles from the Chicago Tribune and U.S. News.
+Let’s briefly explore how some MBA programs are taking students outside traditional learning methods to better prepare them for today’s business landscape, as recently discussed in articles from the Chicago Tribune and U.S. News.

-Experiential Learning in MBA Programs
+Experiential Learning Examples in MBA Programs

 Kellogg School of Management – Northwestern University